Office of Oceanic and Atmospheric Research

-The science and technology that NOAA Research produces is not only relevant to society, it anticipates and responds to partners’ needs to demonstrates the value of technologies so that partners can deploy them into their applications.
+The science and technology that NOAA Research produces is not only relevant to society, it anticipates and responds to partners' needs to demonstrates the value of technologies so that partners can deploy them into their applications.
 OAR works with end-users to integrate mature technologies (and associated expertise) into larger systems, either in NOAA operations or partner applications, via testbeds, patents, etc.

 Organization

-NOAA Research is an open research network consisting of seven federal research laboratories, six program offices, sixteen Cooperative Institutes (which are non-federal, non-profit research institutions in 5-10 year collaborative partnerships with NOAA), and 33 university based Sea Grant programs.
+NOAA Research is an open research network consisting of seven federal research laboratories, six program offices, sixteen Cooperative Institutes (which are non-federal, non-profit research institutions in five-to-ten-year collaborative partnerships with NOAA), and 33 university-based Sea Grant programs.
 OAR also relies on work performed at numerous public, private, and academic institutions.